HypothesisWorks/hypothesis/CONTRIBUTING.rst

 If you don't feel able to contribute code to Hypothesis that's *100% OK*.
 There are lots of other things you can do to help too!

-For example, it's super useful and higly appreciated if you do any of:
+For example, it's super useful and highly appreciated if you do any of:

 * Submit bug reports
 * Submit feature requests